 Moscow was capital of Russia before Peter the Great moved the capital to his new city, St. Petersburg.
+Moscow was founded more than 800 years ago by Yuri Dolgoruki ( Grand Prince of Kyiv, Ukrainian Prince of the Rurik Dynasty).
 But Moscow never lost its intensity or spirit – one that has inspired authors and poets, ensnared the nobility with its charms, and proved to be the center of Soviet mystique during the Cold War.
 Moscow represents both Russia of yesterday and Russia of today.

 Moscow, as a capital city, is home of over 10 million residents and countless non-residents.
 While the population consists mainly of ethnic Russians, other groups are represented in relatively small numbers.

 Moscow is an international business center, and global corporations have, with the fall of the Soviet Union, set up corporate branches in Moscow.
 Industries like hospitality have risen to meet the need, ensuring that Moscow continues to grow.

 With the Moscow Kremlin located in the heart of the city, Moscow is the seat of Russian government.
 Just as the tsars once ruled over Russia, so now does the Russian president.
 Visitors to Moscow today can see architecture that dates to Ivan the Terrible’s reign (such as St. Basil’s Cathedral) and gain insight into how Russian way of life has long differed from that of the West.

 While St. Petersburg might arguably rival Moscow with its collection of art at the Hermitage, Moscow is home to the culturally significant Tretyakov Gallery.